chkworks/VL.TheBigBang/README.md

 ## Notes
 - Pseudo Grid Lines drawn with pads and a link between them will be deleted before the patches are published as a NuGet.
+- Set names and positions of all render windows.

 ## Installation
 *Todo: Create NuGet and describe installation here*